stripe-archive/sbt-bazel/README.md

 # Overriding Behavior

 For more complicated projects, you may need to customize the behavior of the plugin.
 Several settings are available to you.

+## Changing library versions

+- `bazelScalaRulesVersion`: Sets the git SHA of the `rules_scala` commit you'd like to use.
+For example, to set the version to [0eab80ff0696d419aa54c2ab4b847ce9bdcbb379](https://github.com/bazelbuild/rules_scala/commit/0eab80ff0696d419aa54c2ab4b847ce9bdcbb379), `ThisBuild / bazelScalaRulesVersion := "0eab80ff0696d419aa54c2ab4b847ce9bdcbb379"`.
+- `bazelProtobufVersion`: Sets the git SHA of the protobuf library version you'd like to use and SHA256 of the corresponding artifact.
+When set to `None`, `WorkspacePrelude` will not load protobuf.
+For example, `ThisBuild / bazelProtobufVersion = Some(("09745575a923640154bcf307fba8aedff47f240a", "416212e14481cff8fd4849b1c1c1200a7f34808a54377e22d7447efdf54ad758"))`.
+- `bazelSkylibVersion`: Sets the release version of bazel_skylib you'd like to use and the SHA256 of the corresponding artifact.
+When set to `None`, `WorkspacePrelude` will not load bazel_skylib.
+For example, `ThisBuild / bazelSkylibVersion = Some(("0.8.0", "2ef429f5d7ce7111263289644d233707dba35e39696377ebab8b0bc701f7818e"))`.

 ## Toggling File Generation